Mike Awesome: Team Canada (2001)

-World Wrestling Federation/Entertainment (1996, 2001–2002)
+World Wrestling Federation / World Wrestling Entertainment (1996, 2001–2002)

-He first made a appearance in WWF as a jobber on December 12, 1996, losing to Justin Credible who was known then as Aldo Montoya in a dark match for WWF Superstars of Wrestling.
+Awesome first made an appearance in WWF as a jobber on December 12, 1996, losing to Aldo Montoya in a dark match for WWF Superstars of Wrestling.

 After the March 2001 purchase of WCW by the World Wrestling Federation (WWF), Awesome became part of The Invasion storyline in the WWF.
-His WWF debut came on the June 25, 2001, episode of Raw during a match which saw Test defending his Hardcore Championship against Rhyno.
+His WWF debut came on the June 25, 2001, episode of Raw during a match which saw Test defending his WWF Hardcore Championship against Rhyno.
 After Rhyno Gored Test against a wall and pinned him he stood celebrating his new title only to be attacked by Awesome wielding a metal pipe.
 He then powerbombed Rhyno onto a ladder and pinned him, becoming champion himself due to the 24/7 rule.
 Awesome was the first "Invader" to gain gold in the WWF, stealing away with the Hardcore belt before any WWF wrestlers could catch him.
 Awesome's hardcore reign came to an end a few weeks later on the July 12 edition of SmackDown! when he was pinned by Jeff Hardy, thanks to distraction from Edge.

 Awesome defeated Edge on the July 16 episode of Raw.

 The feud continued when Edge introduced his tag team partner Christian into the rivalry.
 Awesome and Lance Storm were defeated by Edge and Christian at Invasion on July 22, Awesome's first WWF pay-per-view match.
 From here Awesome's push diminished and he began appearing mostly on WWF's b-shows, before being sidelined with an injury in November 2001.

 Awesome returned to the SmackDown! brand on the July 27, 2002, edition of Velocity where he was defeated by Tajiri.
 Awesome was a mainstay on Velocity, SmackDown!'s tertiary show, for the next few months jobbing to wrestlers such as Faarooq, Bull Buchanan, Mark Henry and Funaki.

 Awesome was released from the WWE on September 27, 2002, along with Shawn Stasiak and Horace Hogan.
 Awesome was quoted saying, "Being in the WWE (formerly the WWF) sucked.
 I hated it.
 You had to kiss everybody's ass...
 You had to be on your political toes all the time.
 You would not believe the backstage politics.
 You were getting stabbed in the back constantly.
 I was so happy when I was told I was gone".